 Illegal burning can include unregulated backyard and landclearing burns, as well as burning of debris, garbage or other materials.
 Even when something like yard trimmings are dumped or burned where they are not meant to be, they can pose a wildfire hazard.

 While pollution from large-scale and catastrophic events often gains media and public interest, the cumulative impacts of many smaller, more lingering actions can be just as serious.
 Our air, water and food all come from the environment and the thoughtless decision of someone else’s waste disposal problem can trouble us for years to come.

 So, what can you do to help?

 The Conservation Office in B.C. have a 24 hr hotline set up for people to report illegal dumping and other environmental infractions.

 The B.C.
-Wildlife Foundation (BCWF) has created an iphone app that allows users to quickly report environmental infractions related to natural resource use/abuse with a few clicks.
-The app uploads GPS data into the BCWF mapping website and automatically fills in a R.A.P.P. violation report.
+Wildlife Foundation (BCWF) has created an app (availalbe for Android and iPhone) that allows users to quickly report environmental infractions related to natural resource use/abuse with a few clicks.
+The app uploads GPS data into the BCWF map and automatically fills in a R.A.P.P. violation report.
 Additionally, BCWF pays rewards of up to $2,000 for information leading to a conviction of persons who have violated laws related to fish, wildlife, or the environment, or damaged the property of companies or individuals who provide access to hunters and anglers.
-You can read the full press release here.

 What else can you do?